timwilliate/engineering-blog/README.md

 ## Questions?

-Feel free to reach out on our [Contact page](http://ec2-54-174-166-239.compute-1.amazonaws.com/contact/) or open an [issue](https://github.com/MonsantoCo/engineering-blog/issues) for us to fix.
-As always, [pull requests](https://github.com/MonsantoCo/engineering-blog/pulls) welcome!
+Feel free to reach out on our [Contact page](http://engineering.monsanto.com/contact/) or open an [issue](https://github.com/MonsantoCo/engineering-blog/issues) for us to fix.
+As always, [pull requests](https://github.com/MonsantoCo/engineering-blog/pulls) are welcome!

 ## License